UW-Madison-DSI/open_source_survey_results_myst/README.md

 ---

 <div align="center">
-  <sub>Built with ❤️ by the UW-Madison Open Source Program Office</sub>
+  <sub>Built with ❤️ by the UW-Madison Open Source Program Office and the Data Science Institute at UW-Madison</sub>
 </div>